banner

 yay -S sbupdate-git

-After installation, we need to configure sbupdate by specifying the content that needs to be automatically signed.
+After installation, we need to configure sbupdate to specify what needs to be automatically signed.

 Open /etc/sbupdate.conf and modify the configuration file.
-Here's an example of my settings and their explanations:
+Here is an example of my settings and their options:

 # Directory where the keys are located